isomerpages/moe-asrjc/_asrjc-experience/CCE/Sexuality Education.md

 **Sexuality Education**:

 5. The focus for Sexuality Education at Pre-University is on respectful relationships.
-Specifically, the JC/CI package covers Interpersonal Relationships, with themes of Human Development, Sexual Health, Sexual Behaviour, and Culture, Society and Law woven into the main focus on relationships.
+Specifically, the JC/MI package covers themes of Interpersonal Relationships, Sexual Health, Sexual Behaviour, and Culture, Society and Law woven into the main focus on relationships.

 **At Anderson Serangoon Junior College, the following Sexuality Education lessons will be taught in&nbsp;2024:**